Fidelity Funds - Water & Waste Fund

 Idea generation

 Idea generation stems primarily from the Fidelity research platform.
-Fidelity has developed one of the industry’s largest research operations with 136* equity research professionals spread across various locations covering approximately 95% of the global equity universe by market cap.
+Fidelity has developed one of the industry’s largest research operations with 109* equity research professionals spread across various locations covering approximately 95% of the global equity universe by market cap.

-Currently, the portfolio’s exposure is approximately 60% water and 40% waste.
+Currently, the portfolio’s exposure is approximately 60% Water and 40% Waste.
 This is only an outcome of the stock selection process and there are no specified targets for the split.
 This allocation to the themes will change over time depending on the bottom-up stock selection process.

-The fund’s comparative market index is the MSCI All Country World Index (Net).
+The fund’s comparative market index is the MSCI All Countries World Index (Net).
 The fund is not restricted to investment in market index holdings; however, it does need to adhere to the investment objective.

-*Source: Fidelity International, as at 31 March 2023.
+*Source: Fidelity International, as at 31 March 2025.

 Stock research and selection

-Using a combination of our research, third-party research including thematic research, expert calls, ESG calls and industry conferences, inputs from quantitative screens (HOLT) and company meetings, including direct engagement, the Portfolio Managers further narrow the universe.
+Using a combination of Fidelity research, third-party research including thematic research, expert calls, ESG calls and industry conferences, inputs from quantitative screens (HOLT) and company meetings, including direct engagement, the Portfolio Managers further narrow the universe.

 The Portfolio Managers identify companies with structural growth drivers, operating in industries with high barriers to entry, attractive competitive dynamics, attractive returns, appropriate leverage and ability to compound.
 They measure best in class quality on growth, profitability, cash generation and financial strength.